top of page

 Serger muslin bags for cheesemaking

-In many ways, Ann reminds me of the kind thoughtful excellence my mom modeled for me.
-Over the past decades, my mom, my daughters and I have all brought things to Ann for alteration.
-And what we get in return is perfectly altered garments and the most lovely time of being with her.
-As I age in life, I am blessed to have some incredible role models who embody homemaking skills and quiet strength that lingers after the visit is over.
-Women like my mom and Ann carry forward a generational sewing legacy.
+In many ways, Ann reminds me of the thoughtful excellence my mom modeled for me.
+Over the past decades, my mom, my daughters, and I have all brought things to Ann for alteration.
+What we receive in return is perfectly altered garments and the most lovely time spent with her.

 Comments

-© 2025 Life Seasoned with Grace with Angel King
+© 2026 Life Seasoned with Grace with Angel King

 bottom of page